Almost no-one makes money selling Android phones. It makes you wonder why hardware companies persist when there’s little prospect of a return.

 Follow the money

-Despite being three-quarters of total smartphone sales, Android accounts for only 11 percent of smartphone profits.
+Despite being three-quarters of total phone sales, Android accounts for only 11 percent of phone profits.

 Apple is the winner.
-It has a mere 20 percent share of phone sales, yet this translates into 80 percent of smartphone profits.
+It has a mere 20 percent share of phone sales, yet this translates into 80 percent of phone profits.

 A single Apple iPhone earns more profit than 30 to 40 Android phones.